sergei-mironov/litrepl/README.md

 * For additional details on Markdown formatting, refer to [Formatting Markdown documents](./doc/formatting.md#markdown)

-Correspondingly, the in a LaTeX document we format code and result secions as
+Similarly, in a LaTeX document, we format code and result sections as follows:
-follows:

 ~~~~ tex
 \begin{python}